Technology of the Sprawl

 Baseline Human

 Neural port only, standard senses.
-Increasingly rare—and increasingly disadvantaged.
+Increasingly rare—and increasingly disadvantaged in every professional context that matters.

 Enhanced Human